5 Traits of Highly Successful Business Owners

 People can stay stuck in bad situations for a very long time before finally taking action.

-5. Value Accountability and Outside Support
+5. Value a Sounding Board and Outside Perspective

 Are you ready to get to work?

-Book 15 minutes on my calendar to talk about coaching: Book a Call with John
+Book 15 minutes on my calendar to talk about coaching: Book a Call with John.